 Sample essay questions

-In order to facilitate ethnographic comparison, students must choose to focus on two or more ethnographic case studies covered in the module when formulating their question, with at least one being taken from the ‘key ethnographies’.
+In order to facilitate ethnographic comparison, students must choose to focus on two or more ethnographic case studies covered in the module when formulating their question, with at least one being taken from the ‘key ethnographies’ listed at the bottom of each seminar description.
 Other ethnographies can be selected by the student, in consultation with the Course Coordinator.
 When selecting ethnographies, the following sample essay questions may prove helpful:

-- What is the role of religious heritage in conflict?
+• What is the role of language in stimulating religious conflict?

 European Christendom has been marked by two notable forms of hatred: antisemitism/anti-Judaism and Islamophobia.
 In this module we will explore both phenomena independently, as well as in relation to one other.
 Some scholars argue that these two forms of hatred are essentially different, as Judaism has often been conceived of as a category internal to ‘Christian Europe,’ while Islam has often been conceived as external to it; hence, antisemitism functions as the hatred of an ‘internal enemy’ and Islamophobia as the hatred of an ‘external enemy.’
 Other scholars, conversely, argue that Jews and Muslims have often been imagined in very similar terms, or even as one and the same.
 In this module we will explore the religious and racial dimensions of these two minorities, whether conceived of as inside or precisely at the cultural margins of a ‘Christian Europe.’
 As we examine these dynamics historically, philosophically, theologically, and anthropologically, we will aim to understand how they have formed and challenged understandings of the meanings and possibilities of the idea of ‘Europe.’